Chronic Diseases

 • Hepatitis B vaccine – Get vaccinated to protect against hepatitis B if you are unvaccinated and younger than 60 years of age.
 If you are 60 years or older, ask your healthcare provider if you need the hepatitis B vaccine.

 • Tdap vaccine/Td vaccine – Get a one-time dose of Tdap to protect against tetanus, diphtheria and pertussis (also known as whooping cough).
 After that, adults need a Td booster shot to protect against tetanus and diphtheria every 10 years.
-(Pregnant people are recommended to get a Tdap vaccine during every pregnancy to help protect BOTH themselves and their babies from whooping cough.)
+(Pregnant women are recommended to get a Tdap vaccine during every pregnancy to help protect BOTH themselves and their babies from whooping cough.)

 • Shingles vaccine– Get two doses of shingles vaccine if you are 50 years of age or older to protect against shingles and its complications.